 Medium Term Accommodation, also referred to as ‘MTA’, was launched by the NDIS at the beginning of 2020.
 Incredibly, the timing of this new service coincided with Covid-19, major changes in healthcare and an urgent need for medium term accommodation solutions.
 Hospitals and rehabilitation centres began rapidly discharging patients to free-up beds for Covid positive cases.
 Many aged care homes were also closed to new residents and group living arrangements were also limited.

 At MediStays, we found ourselves in a unique and privileged situation to rapidly support referrals for MTA.
 Our model meant that NDIS participants could be safely accommodated with many of our wonderful property partners across the country.

 One of the most rewarding parts of this process was reuniting NDIS participants with their loved ones.
 Because our properties are private, participants and their partners can live together, with the assistance of formal supports.
 This was life-changing for so many families who had experienced the isolation of strict visiting hours in hospitals and communal living centres.

 So, where are we now?
-Twelve months on, MediStays is proud to support NDIS participants, families, NDIS organisations, hospitals and rehabilitation centres.
+Two years on, MediStays is proud to support NDIS participants, families, NDIS organisations, hospitals and rehabilitation centres.
 It is the perfect opportunity for us to reflect on what is working really well for MTA referrals and to support our wonderful referrers and community in the future

 MediStays Tip – MTA is an ideal support for participants needing to move out of home during accessibility renovations.